enf2025/GhostGui-API/README.md

 It was made with the objective of creating a GUI system which has access to more features than similar systems, such as Chest and Villager GUIs; By giving developers the freedom of creating Menus, Settings, Custom text windows, and many more in an intuitive manner and infinitely customizable.

 >[!WARNING]
 >While this datapack supports multiplayer, there cannot be more than 1 player with the editor active.
-Always make sure that only 1 player has it active, or else the editor tools will not work as intended.
+Always make sure that no more than 1 player has it active, or else the editor tools will not work as intended.

 # The Editor